How Long Dermal Fillers Last: Comparing Brands and Treatment Areas

 - Area injected

-With that said, we know you’re looking for a more definitive answer — here’s a shortlist of approximate timeframes provided by our experts:
+With that said, the question still remains: How long do dermal fillers last?
+Here’s a shortlist of approximate timeframes provided by our experts:

 |Area Treated - Brand Name||Average Duration